fixposition/fixposition_driver/fixposition_driver_ros2/README.md

 ├── src
 │   ├── fixposition_driver
 │   │   ├── fixposition_driver_lib
-│   │   ├── fixposition_driver_ros1 # will be ignore by colcon when building for ROS2
+│   │   ├── fixposition_driver_ros1 # will be ignored by colcon when building for ROS2
 │   │   ├── fixposition_driver_ros2
 │   ├── fixposition_gnss_tf
 ```